If you are stuck for ideas for your fundraising endeavours, then you could check out our A-Z of fundraising ideas below:

 Film night – Put on a cinema evening for work colleagues, family and friends with a classic film.
 You can charge for entry as well as popcorn and drinks.

-Give it up! – Give up something you love or something you spend too much doing, e.g. give up talking for a day, watching TV for a week or eating cakes for a month.
+Give it up! – Give up something you love or something you spend too much doing, e.g. give up using your phone for a day, watching TV for a week or eating cakes for a month.
 Donate all the money you save to a worthy cause.

 Guess the… – Challenge your friends to guess the number of sweets in a jar (or the weight of a cake) and give the item in question to the closest guess.
 Make sure to charge people per guess.